Joshni86/Based-64/README.md

 wwf{unUs3d_b1ts_3qu4lz_st}
 ```

-And that folks is how you complete a ctf challenge ☆*: .｡. o(≧▽≦)o .｡.:*☆
+And that folks, is how you complete a ctf challenge ☆*: .｡. o(≧▽≦)o .｡.:*☆
 .

 .